AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-04-20-javascript-pass-by-reference.md

 In reality, a string is made up of `char`s that are stored in consecutive memory addresses.
 Recall that in the ASCII standard, a `char` has an equivalent numerical representation:

-{% include picture.html img="ascii" ext="GIF" alt="An ASCII character table." %}
+{% include picture.html img="ascii" ext="gif" alt="An ASCII character table." %}

 On most modern computers, a `char` is 1 byte wide.
 As it so happens, a single memory address is also 1 byte wide.
 This means one memory address can potentially store one character.
 Translation?
 A string of length `n` can be stored in a computer's memory by allocating `n` consecutive bytes and storing one `char` in each, using its numerical representation:

-{% include picture.html img="strings" ext="PNG" alt="How strings are stored in memory." %}
+{% include picture.html img="strings" ext="png" alt="How strings are stored in memory." %}

 Thus, our string "variable" is really a pointer to the first character of the string.
 Using **pointer arithmetic**, we can figure out what the string is since we already have the base address and the number of characters that were stored.
 In the example above, the first character was stored at address `0x1a09d68`.
 Unsurprisingly, the next character is located one byte away at address `0x1a09d69`.